Canon G9 X vs Olympus E-M1 II

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the G9X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the G9X and the E-M1 II have been discontinued, but can regularly be found used on eBay.
-The G9X was replaced by the Canon G9 X Mark II, while the E-M1 II was followed by the Olympus E-M1 III.
+The E-M1 II is a recent model that features in the current product line-up of Olympus.
+In contrast, the G9X has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G9X was succeeded by the Canon G9 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Is the Canon G9 X better than the Olympus E-M1 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.